 If you are replacing a single missing tooth, we use what is called an implant-retained crown.
-It consists of 3 main parts: the implant post, an abutment, and a custom-made porcelain crown.
+It consists of three main parts: the implant post, an abutment, and a custom-made porcelain crown.

 Missing All Teeth

-You can replace an entire arch of missing teeth with an implant-retained denture.
-Your denture is anchored to your jawbone using implant posts, so you will never need to worry about slipping or irritation again.
+We can replace an entire arch of missing teeth with an implant denture.
+A full denture is anchored to your jawbone using just a few implant posts, so you will never need to worry about slipping or irritation again.

-All-On-4 implant-retained dentures are an excellent option to treat an entire arch.
-Each tooth is not replaced individually.
-Instead, 4 implant posts restore your smile to its previous form and function.
+We also offer All-on-4 dental implants, which use just four implant posts to restore your smile to its previous form and function.
 The denture is permanently fixed to give you a lifelike appearance and mechanics of a natural smile.
 You can enjoy life again with confidence without ever needing to worry about denture adhesive or changing your eating habits.

 There are various factors that influence how much you will pay for dental implants because the price is determined by your individual treatment plan, such as how many teeth you are treating.
 We work on your behalf with your insurance company to lower the amount you need to pay out-of-pocket.
 We accept a variety of payment options to keep your new smile affordable.